 - Corina Scoggins Scholarship

-Departmental Awards are giving to graduating seniors in recognition of their exceptional academic achievement.
-The following awards are generally awarded on a yearly basis when endowed funds are available for disbursement:
+KU provides the following departmental awards to graduating seniors in recognition of their exceptional academic achievement on a yearly basis when endowed funds are available for disbursement:

 A graduate of Harvard, Professor Boynton came to KU in 1903.
 He served as head of the Economics Department from 1915 to 1924.
 In addition he also served on the Athletic Board, the Lawrence School Board, and took part in other civic and professional activities.
 Professor Boynton was an avid golf player and one of the original sixteen that formed the Oread Golf Club in 1908.
 He also built a nine-hole golf course between Mississippi Street and Potter Lake.
 He was a member of the Beloit College Glee Club and the Harvard Double Quartet.
 The Arthur J. Boynton Memorial Award was established by friends, former students, and associates at the time of his death (1928).